 - Start with a CSV with basic headers.

 - Add the relationship name as a column title.

 - Fill in the information as you normally would.

 - Next, find the global ID of the target entity you would like to relate the entity to.
 There are multiple ways of doing this.
 One way is to look at the metadata.

 - Copy and paste the Global ID into the relationship name column in the CSV.

-- Find the Project ID of the target entity.
-This can be found many ways, including by looking at the URL.
+- If the target entity is in another project, you will need to find the Project ID of the target entity.
+This can be found by looking at the URL.

-- Enter the Global IDs and Project IDs into their respective columns in the CSV.
+- Enter the Global IDs into their respective columns, and if the relationships are cross project, followed by a '-' and the project ID in the CSV.
 Note: The CSV Importer can handle cross-project relationships as long as the user has permissions to both projects.